MichaelMammoliti/WaffleGrid/README.md

 WaffleGrid is a CSS only grid system.

 # Feautres
-- Pixel perfect
+- pixel perfect
-- Show/hide cloumns
+- show/hide cloumns
-- Column ordering
+- column ordering
 - personal unit (px, rem, em, &)
 - private gutters width
 - gutters: horizontal only, vertical only, no gutters, all gutters.